Frederick McKinley Jones: Refrigeration

 Around 1938, following a request by Numero, Jones began designing the Thermo Control Model A automatic truck refrigeration unit.
 Jones designed the portable air-cooling unit for trucks carrying perishable food to prevent spoilage.
 The Model A refrigeration equipment was attached to undercarriages of trucks.
 Chilled air was transported to the inside of the trailer via refrigerant tubing.
-Because Model A was too heavy, Jones later developed the Model B. The Model B was smaller and lighter, but not durable.
-In 1941, Jones completed development of the Model C, which was mounted to the front of the truck.
-It was compact, light, and withstood road travel vibrations.
+Because Model A was too heavy, Jones later developed the Model B, which was smaller and lighter, but not durable.
+In 1941, Jones completed development of the Model C, which was mounted to the front of the truck, was compact, light, and withstood road travel vibrations.
 In 1939, Jones filed for a patent for the Model A and received a patent for it on July 12, 1949.
 Numero sold his movie sound equipment business to RCA and formed a new company in partnership with Jones, the U.S. Thermo Control Company (later the Thermo King Corporation) which became a $3 million business by 1949.
 Portable cooling units designed by Jones were especially important during World War II, preserving blood, medicine, and food for use at army hospitals and on open battlefields.
 Model C units were initially manufactured for military use, but following the war the units became available for commercial use as well.

 Other inventions

 Jones also developed a portable x-ray machine.
-He also developed an early prototype of a snowmobile.
-It was called a "snow machine" that attached skis to the undercarriage of an airplane fuselage and attached a propeller, and a sound track synchroniser (later selling the patent to RCA).
+He also developed an early prototype of a snowmobile called a "snow machine" that attached skis to the undercarriage of an airplane fuselage and attached a propeller, and a sound track synchroniser (later selling the patent to RCA).
 An early radio service for local doctors were also counted among his inventions.